Navigating Grief at Christmas

 Returning to work following dad's death was difficult, I knew that not only would I need to be prepared to tackle these difficult moments – I needed to also try and hold down my work, and my social life.

-In the run up to my third Christmas without dad, I have some reflections and some lessons I have learnt along the way to help me navigate these tricky moments.
+In the run up to my fifth Christmas without dad, I have some reflections and some lessons I have learnt along the way to help me navigate these tricky moments.
 These reflections I hope will bring some comfort to those facing their first Christmas missing a loved one, and to those working with and managing people who are grieving this holiday season.

 Christmas is not a celebration for everyone.
 For some Christmas is a time that magnifies their losses, whether that’s through a bereavement, or otherwise.
 Remember your colleagues might not want to 'celebrate' with the rest of the team or organisation.
 Try and make celebrations as optional as possible, with no stigma for those who don't wish to attend.